phantomics/april/demos/cnn/README.md

 This is a convolutional neural network algorithm implemented in APL.
 The code here is adapted from the original CNN in APL program written by Artem Shinkarov.

+### Installation

+To install the demo, evaluate `(ql:quickload 'april-demo.cnn)`.
+If this doesn't work, make sure that the top-level `/april` directory is present or linked within your `~/quicklisp/local-projects` directory.

 ### Getting started

 First, download the four files `train-images.idx3-ubyte`, `train-labels.idx1-ubyte`, `t10k-images.idx3-ubyte` and `t10k-labels.idx1-ubyte` into the `input` directory.
-The files can be found at [http://yann.lecun.com/exdb/mnist/](the MNIST database website).
+The files can be found at [the MNIST database website](http://yann.lecun.com/exdb/mnist/).

 Next, evaluate: